 - salt and pepper, to taste

-Irish Bangers & Mash with Brown Gravy Recipe–my confession: a replacement for pork bangers
+My confession: a replacement for pork bangers

-Sooooo, I have a confession… I don’t really eat much pork, I just prefer leaner types of protein so my bangers are made with chicken and they were delicious!!
-We have a local store here that makes several different varieties of sausages and brats with chicken and spices.
 The ones in our Bangers and Mash with Brown Gravy are the chicken garlic variety but if you prefer the traditional Irish pork brat then this recipe works exactly the same!

 • Irish food can vary from hearty-comfort food to fresh from the sea dishes.